brentrossen/AzureDistributedService/README.md

 ## Use Auto-Scale to Reduce Latency

-If your service is using more than the default TPS settings (50TPS webapi / 50TPS direct queue requests for each submitter), you might be seeing higher than expected avg latency.
+If your service is using the default TPS settings (50TPS webapi / 50TPS direct queue requests for each submitter), you might be seeing higher than expected avg latency.
 This is because more requests are being sent each second than the number of workers can handle.
 To alleviate this problem, turn on auto-scaling on the TestRequestProcessor worker roles.
 These settings can be updated on the scale tab in https://manage.windowsazure.com.
 After scaling up the number of worker VMs, you should see the avg request latency reduce to 40-75ms.
 The auto-scale task should start after five minutes and take less than 10 minutes to complete.

 See the below screenshot for example auto-scale settings.

 ![Image of example auto-scale settings](https://raw.githubusercontent.com/brentrossen/AzureDistributedService/master/AzureDistributedServiceAutoScaleSetup.png)

 It is also recommended to scale the FrontEnds based on CPU usage.
-The recommended setting is to keep the FrontEnds in the 20-30% CPU range, and scale up if the CPU is above 30%.
+The recommended setting is to keep the FrontEnds in the 30-40% CPU range - scale up if the CPU is above 40% and scale down if below 30%.
 Keeping the CPU relatively low allows the FrontEnds to handle sudden spikes in usage, and gives the system some buffer time to scale up.

-## Expected Performance with Test Setup
+## Expected Performance with Test Setup (with auto-scaling)

-- VMs: 2 Front-Ends (Extra Small) and 2-9 Workers (Extra Small)
+- VMs: 2-10 Front-Ends (Extra Small) and 2-20 Workers (Extra Small)
 - Requests Per Second: 120 (60 FE/60 direct to queue), scale up the number of TestRequestSubmitter instances to increase the requests per second.
 - Avg Latency WebAPI: 65-75ms
 - Avg Latency Direct Queue Requests: 40-60ms